 The Baylor University Institute for Oral History invites you to join its online, live audio workshop, "Getting Started with Oral History."
-The interactive workshop will provide six hours of instruction on two consecutive Wednesdays in August—August 2 and 9, from 10:00 a.m.
-CDT to 1:00 p.m.
+The interactive workshop will provide six hours of instruction on two consecutive Wednesdays in August—February 6 and 13, from 10:00 a.m.
+CST to 1:00 p.m.
 CDT.
-You may take part in the workshop from the convenience of your home or office computer via Cisco WebEx web conferencing software.
+You may take part in the workshop from the convenience of your home or office computer via Cisco WebEx.

 The Italian Association of Public History (AIPH) announces the 3rd National Public History Conference at the Department of Letters and Cultural Heritage, University of Campania Vanvitelli (Santa Maria Capua Vetere, Caserta) from the 24th to the 28th of June 2019.
 The Association’s 2019 plenary meeting will also take place du